vin0298/ProjectWiki/12-factor/README.md

 **The code for a twelve-factor app makes no distinction between local and third party services.** Always treat backing services as a attached resource that accessed via url declared in **config**, so that resources can be attached to and detached from deploys at will.

 ## 5. Build, Release, run
+> Strictly separate build and run stages

+**The twelve-factor app uses strict separation between the build, release, and run stages.** For example, it is impossible to make changes to the code at runtime, since there is no way to propagate those changes back to the build stage.
+Each release should have an identifier

 ## 6. Processes
 ## 7. Port Binding
 ## 8. Concurrency